Gonzaga coach Mark Few reportedly voted into Naismith Hall of Fame: ‘One of the best our game has ever seen’

 “It’s one of those things, even though you know it’s coming and even though you know it’s deserved, it’s a special time that he’s able to not just get it, but get it young enough that he can enjoy it and be able to be proud of that accomplishment in his career,” said Dan Monson, Few’s predecessor at Gonzaga and the current coach at Eastern Washington.

-“I just found out like two minutes ago,” Monson said.
+“I just found out, like, two minutes ago,” Monson said.
 “He’s so humble, he didn’t say anything.
 I talked to him earlier and he didn’t say a word about it.
-It’s obviously a great honor and obviously it’s well-deserved.
+It’s obviously a great honor, and obviously it’s well-deserved.”

-The Zags have won a first-round NCAA Tournament game in 17 straight seasons dating back to their 2008 loss to Steph Curry and Davidson.
+The Zags have won a first-round NCAA Tournament game in 17 straight seasons dating back to their 2008 loss to Stephen Curry and Davidson.
 They advanced to at least the Sweet 16 every year from 2015-24.

 Few became the second-fastest coach in NCAA Division I history to 700 wins – behind only Kentucky’s Adolph Rupp – and his career record stands at 773-156.
-Few’s current winning percentage (.832) ranks No. 1 in Division I history and he’ll have an opportunity to reach 800 wins next season as the Zags make their transition to the Pac-12.
+Few’s current winning percentage (.832) ranks No. 1 in Division I history, and he’ll have an opportunity to reach 800 wins next season as the Zags make their transition to the Pac-12.

 Few led the 2025-26 Zags to the program’s ninth 30-win season and 28th NCAA Tournament berth.
-Gonzaga finished the season with a 31-4 record, winning a share of the West Coast Conference regular-season championship as well as the WCC Tournament.
+Gonzaga finished the season with a 31-4 record, winning a share of the West Coast Conference regular-season championship, as well as the WCC Tournament.

 The Zags won a game at the NCAA Tournament for the 17th straight year, but fell short of a Sweet 16 appearance, losing 74-68 to Texas in a Round of 32 appearance at the Moda Center in Portland.